BlaineDev/431-2020/classes/class26/README.md

 Around 2020-12-15, I will edit [the post-class webpage](https://github.com/THOMASELOVE/431-2020/tree/master/classes/postclass) to include detailed suggestions for the break, and additional information on 432.
     - You’ll also get the last few specific grades (project B/quiz 2, etc.) in 431 at about that time, although you'll get your final course grade only through SIS.
     - I’ll email a link to everyone in the 431 class when grades are done and when the updated page is available.
+    - After December 14, I'll next hold office hours during the week of January 21-25, when I will meet individually with students in the MS program in Health Care Analytics in particular, but will also have open Zoom meetings where I can talk to former 431 students and prospective 432 students about whatever they want to talk about.
+Details will appear on [the post-class webpage](https://github.com/THOMASELOVE/431-2020/tree/master/classes/postclass).

 In addition to 431, I teach two other semester-long courses, called **PQHS 432** and **PQHS 500**.
 I am scheduled to teach both 432 and 500 in Spring 2021.
 Here's my advice, for what it's worth ...